pivotal/docs-tap/learning-center/getting-started/learning-center-operator.hbs.md

 may do.
 If workshop instructions require that you create ingresses in Kubernetes using HTTP only, a `.dev` or `.app` domain name cannot work in the browser.

->**Note:** If you are running Kubernetes on your local machine using a system such as `minikube` and you don't have a custom domain name that maps to the IP address for the cluster, you can use a `nip.io` address.
+>**Note** If you are running Kubernetes on your local machine using a system such as `minikube` and you don't have a custom domain name that maps to the IP address for the cluster, you can use a `nip.io` address.
 For example, if `minikube ip` returned `192.168.64.1`, you can use the 192.168.64.1.nip.io domain.
 You cannot use an address of form `127.0.0.1.nip.io` or `subdomain.localhost`.
 This causes a failure as internal services needing to connect to each other end up connecting to themselves instead, because the address resolves to the host loopback address of `127.0.0.1`.

 If needed, you can override the `shared.ingress_domain` in the values file of Tanzu Application Platform with the `ingressDomain` parameter of learning center: